SimonFJ20/courses/compiler/chapter_2.md

 Note: The reason `+`, `{`, `}` are escaped, is because they are special regex characters.
 In Javascript all non-letters can safely be escaped and all letters are safe to use.

-The above code can also be writte like this:
+The above code can also be written like this:
 ```ts
 class Lexer {
     // ...